 How Does That Compare to the Largest Snake in the World?

-According to the Guinness Book of World Records, the longest snake ever recorded was a reticulated python from Celebes, Indonesia, in 1912.
-The record still holds.
-That snake was 32 feet 9 ½ inches long!
+According to the Guinness Book of World Records, the longest snake ever recorded was a reticulated python from Celebes, Indonesia, in 1912, though modern experts consider that measurement unverified.
+According to Guinness, that snake was 32 feet 9 ½ inches long!
 It would have made a fine soccer goalie with a regulation soccer goal being 24 feet wide.

 Copperhead Habitats